Poverty is growing in South Australia

 9%

-of all households
+of all household

 102,850 people rely on JobSeeker or Youth Allowance payments (2021) for income, well below the poverty line.

-Only 1%
+ONLY 1%

 of private rental listings in Adelaide were affordable for a single person receiving JobSeeker or Youth Allowance